 Recognizing the inherent sensitivity of the Anchor Loop expansion project, and that real progress involves engaging in meaningful dialogue and relationship-building with those impacted or potentially impacted, Trans Mountain initiated a public consultation program early in the planning to:

-- notify all potentially interested parties about the project and their opportunity to participate in a manner appropriate to their needs; and,
+- Notify all potentially interested parties about the project and their opportunity to participate in a manner appropriate to their needs

 A Diverse Stakeholder Group